-Based on the assumptions and methods used in the report, LGDTF's FNP was projected to be available to make all projected future benefit payments of current members.
-Therefore, the long-term expected rate of return of 7.25 percent on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
-The discount rate determination does not use the municipal bond index rate, and therefore, the discount rate is 7.25 percent.
+Based on the above assumptions and methods, the LGDTF's FNP was projected to be available to make all projected future benefit payments of current members.
+Therefore, the long-term expected rate of return of 7.25% on pension plan investments was applied to all periods of projected benefit payments to determine the TPL.
+The discount rate determination does not use the municipal bond index rate, and therefore, the discount rate is 7.25%.
 There was no change in the discount rate from the prior measurement date.

 The long-term expected return on plan assets is reviewed as part of regular experience studies prepared every four to five years for PERA.
 Recently this assumption has been reviewed more frequently.
 The most recent analyses were outlined in the Experience Study report dated October 28, 2020.
-As a result of the November 20, 2020, PERA Board meeting, the following economic assumptions were changed, effective December 31, 2020: